-Document Registration Added following ratification Туре Policy Title Safeguarding Policy Adults and Children Author Jenny Querns (Safeguarding Lead) assisted by Mo de Gruchy Quality Performance and Development Nurse Category Clinical Description Safeguarding Policy Adults and Children Approval Route Organisational Governance Approval Group Approved by Rosemarie Finley Date approved 6 October 2021 Review date 2 years from approval Document Status This is a controlled document.
-Whilst this document may be printed, the electronic version posted on the intranet is the controlled copy.
+Туре Policy Title Safeguarding Policy Adults and Children Author Jenny Querns (Safeguarding Lead) Updated by Rachel Foster (Quality & Performance Development Nurse), Michelle Cumming and Tia Hall (Regist ered Managers) Category Clinical / Corporate / Edu Clinical / Corporate / Education / Health & Safety / Human Resources / Information Clinical Governance Date approved by Date approved by Organisational Governance Approval Group 4/07/24 Date approved by Chief Executive Officer 5/07/24 Review date 2 years from approval Document Status , and the second the electronic version posted on the intranet is the controlled copy.
 Any printed copies of this document are not controlled.
 As a controlled document, this document should not be saved onto local or network drives but should always be accessed from the intranet.